 I haven’t traveled much in airplanes or have many friends who work for an airline.
 I just have one college friend who is working for British Airways for many years.
 And don’t ask me this; obviously, she beautiful.
 So much that all the college must have been after her in those days.
 I have a deep regard for her because she worked really hard for it and made it; as per her dream.
 I think her sister and brother-in-law also works for some airlines.

 I like to meet her, again and again, but she’s always on the ninth cloud—always traveling the world.

-There are quite many advantages of becoming a cabin crew—traveling to lot of new places, getting good travel discounts, meeting new people, it’s a glamours job; after all ,and in my personal opinion, the cabin crew gets the best looks; like a film/sport celebrity.
+There are quite many advantages of becoming a cabin crew—traveling to a lot of new places, getting good travel discounts, meeting new people, it’s a glamours job; after all, and in my personal opinion, the cabin crew gets the best looks; like a film/ sports celebrity.
 I have even observed people perpetually checking—women cabin crew—them from top to bottom.

 On the flip side, there might some downside to all the glamour and hard work.
 It might be quite hectic with all this traveling to different places with different climatic conditions.
 They might be missing friends or family as they’re always working and away from home.
 They might be having difficult times with partners because it’s almost like having many lives.
 One sure thing I have noticed is the way some, or most, people treat them on the flight.

 I don’t travel much but whenever I travel I observe people and how they treat the cabin crew.
 Some are really rude and think that the cabin crew is a servant from the colonial period.
 The best example is of the mobile phone.
 The cabin crew keeps requesting to switch off the phone but almost no one does it before being personally told twice-thrice.

 Once, I was returning from Thailand, and this group was constantly asking for liquor and misbehaving with one of the cabin crew.
 She was so polite and compassionate but the group wouldn’t listen to her at all.
 They littered all around on the airplane and called her again and again.